 Digital Notebooks25 Dec 2013

-Back in IIT Bombay, I had taken up a course called EDL: Electronics Design Laboratory in my 6th semester.
+Back in IIT Bombay, I had taken up a course called EDL: Electronics Design Laboratory.
 The course was on developing an electronics intensive product.
 The course had no lectures, no exams.
 The only deliverable was a product which worked at the end of the course!
-The instructor of the course gave us examples of Faraday’s Diary on a number of occasions to motivate us to document all our ideas and experiments in a notebook.
+The guide of the course, (Prof. Dipankar, who runs TreeLabs), used to give us examples of Faraday’s Diary to motivate us to document our ideas and experiments in a notebook.

-I agree more than anyone else that documenting experiments and thoughts is a must, but I don’t believe paper notebooks alone are the best way to do so.
+I agree that documenting experiments and thoughts is a must, but I don’t believe paper notebooks alone are the best way to do so.
 Paper notebooks store data sequentially; and they are a good platform for simply writing down the day’s activity.
-However, when it comes to representing a knowledge map, paper notebooks shit in their pants.
-For example, paper notebooks won’t let me organise my understanding of, say Capacitors.
-As I get more information about Capacitors, I would like to go back to my Capacitors notebook and modify it.
-Papers notebooks miserably fail at allowing me to do so.
-Not to give up easily, I tried to maintain a set of loose papers on my subjects of interest.
-This gave me a consolation by allowing me to add loose sheets in the middle of other sheets (faking dynamicity).
-But the fact remained: paper notebooks are simply not meant for storing dynamic information!
+However, when it comes to representing a knowledge map, paper notebooks, well, shit in their pants.
+For example, paper notebooks don’t easily allow organise an understand of a subject, say Foo.
+As one gets more information about Foo, one would like to go back to the Foo notebook and modify it.
+Paper notebooks don’t allow a suitable workflow for this.
+A work-around is to maintain a set of loose papers on the subjects of interest.
+This gives a provision to add loose sheets in the middle of other sheets (faking dynamicity).
+But the fact remains: paper notebooks are simply not meant for storing dynamic information!

 Update (22nd November 2014)